 delicious (fish) dish for dinner.

-pub was originally only known to the fishermen and the workers of the fish
+pub was originally only known to the fishermen and the workers of

-level of excellence that it gradually became known outside the
+high level of excellence that it gradually became known outside the

 port area.
 Le Chatillon had to open it's top floor to cope with the

 flow of gourmands.
-Reservation, even on a midweek day, is a necessity!
+Reservation, even on a midweek day, is a

-Because we were quite early, it was just before 12.00AM, we were
+reservation.
+Because we were quite early, it was just before